kkipngenokoech/100_days_of_code/DJANGO/blog/README.md

     i) touch blog/urls.py
     ii)import your view into it
     iii)update project level urls.py so as to redirect traffic to the app urls
+2. creating the views that are going to be served we are going to use class-based views here(one can also use functional based views) check [views](./blog/views.py) for the implementation of the views